- What other names is Alpha-linolenic Acid known by?

 - Pneumonia.
 Eating a diet high in alpha-linolenic acid seems to reduce the risk of getting pneumonia.

 Insufficient Evidence to Rate Effectiveness for...

 - Prostate cancer.
 There is contradictory evidence about the role of alpha-linolenic acid in prostate cancer.
 Some research suggests that high dietary intake of alpha-linolenic acid might increase the risk of getting prostate cancer.
-But other research finds no increased risk.
-The source of alpha-linolenic acid seems to be important.
+But other research finds no increased risk or even a slight decreased risk.
+Reasons for the conflicting results are not clear, but the source of alpha-linolenic acid seems to be important.
 Alpha-linolenic acid from dairy and meat sources has been positively associated with prostate cancer.
-Alpha-linolenic acid from plant sources, such as flaxseed, does not affect prostate cancer risk.
+Alpha-linolenic acid from plant sources, such as flaxseed, does not appear to affect prostate cancer risk.

 - High cholesterol.

 - Rheumatoid arthritis (RA).